BLACK HISTORY MONTH

 Davidson Visual and Performing Arts Center Auditorium

 KCC’s popular community hymn and spirituals sing-along event returns to campus!
-KCC Vocal Arts Director Dr. Gerald Case-Blanchard will lead the audience in singing traditional Christian hymns and African American spirituals favored across a variety of denominations.
+KCC Vocal Arts Director Dr. Gerald Case-Blanchard will lead the audience in singing traditional Christian hymns and African American spirituals favored across various denominations.

 Student Center